 Paul Greengard, PhD

-“My scientific interests have ranged from basic neural explorations to the development of therapeutic agents for the treatment of neurological and psychiatric diseases such as Alzheimer's,” says Dr. Greengard, a member of the National Academy of Sciences and the American Academy of Arts and Sciences.
+“My scientific interests have ranged from basic neural explorations to the development of therapeutic agents for the treatment of neurological and psychiatric diseases such as Alzheimer's,” said Dr. Greengard, who was a member of the National Academy of Sciences and the American Academy of Arts and Sciences.
 “Support from BrightFocus was invaluable to my research and the work of my colleagues.
 Funding from BrightFocus provided a necessary bridge between a novel research idea and the preliminary results necessary to obtain prolonged government support for the development of new treatments and therapies.”

 Dr. Greengard's groundbreaking, and eventually Nobel Prize-winning, research demonstrated that a chemical “chain reaction” sequentially “turns on” a series of proteins by a process called phosphorylation when nerve transmitters (like dopamine and noradrenaline) arrive at their intended destinations.
 The role of DARPP-32 appears to extend beyond the dopamine signaling system, providing an essential signaling role within many regions of the brain.
 Dr. Greengard's work helped to clarify many parts of this signaling machinery and thus identified new targets for the development of drugs to treat several major brain disorders.